jrief/django-formset/docs/source/single-form.rst

 JSON.
 If that form validates successfully, that response object just contains the success URL with a status code of 200.
 On the other side, if the form does not validate, then that response object contains the error messages of the fields submitting invalid data, indexed by their field names.
-The status code of that response then is 422, which stands for "`Unprocessable Entity`_".
+The status code of such a response then is 422, which stands for "`Unprocessable Entity`_".
 Having the server respond with a status code indication an error, makes it easier for the client to distinguish between validated and invalid forms.

 .. _Unprocessable Entity: https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/422

-For invalid forms, the client's JavaScript code handling the webcomponent, then fills the placeholders near the offending input fields with those error messages.
+For invalid forms, the client's JavaScript code handling the web component ``<django-formset>``, then fills the placeholders near the offending input fields with those error messages.
 It also puts the HTML form element into an invalid state, so that it can not be re-submitted before editing.
 The response on validated forms can be used to update the database or do other processing before telling the browser where to go next.
 Instead of sending a HTTP redirect, the server now sends the success URL wrapped in a JavaScript object.
-When receiving this, the browser just loads the page with that URL.
+When receiving this response, the browser just loads the page with that URL.
 This also prevents that users can accidently submit the form data twice, in case they click on the browser's reload button.

-A Django Form using **django-formset** can be rendered using three different methods:
+A Django form using **django-formset** can be rendered using three different methods:

 .. _native_form:

 Using a Native Django Form
 ==========================

-Working with a native Django Form, presumably is the most frequent use case.
+Working with a native Django form, presumably is the most frequent use case.
 Here we add an instantiation of that form to the rendering context.
 Then that form instance is rendered using the special template tag ``render_form``.
 The template responsible for rendering shall be written as: